drshahizan/research-design/profile/batch2/Laib00/readme.md

 # About Me
-Hi there! 👋 I’m Apri, a self-proclaimed tech geek and a master’s student in Data Science at Universiti Teknologi Malaysia.
+Hi there! 👋 I’m Laiba, a self-proclaimed tech geek and a master’s student in Data Science at Universiti Teknologi Malaysia.
 I hold a bachelor’s degree in Artificial Intelligence, where I had the opportunity to work on several small AI projects, further fueling my passion for AI and machine learning.
 I’m always eager to learn new things about the latest technologies!

 ## Projects
 For my final year project, I developed a user authentication system using behavior and biometrics, which won **first prize** for its innovation.
 This system verified whether a user’s signature was genuine or forged.
 I also created a Q-learning chatbot, gaining deeper insights into AI and reinforcement learning.